Is this Program for Me?

 - Produce graduates who are knowledgeable of the foundational base of psychological science and are able to contribute to the empirical body of knowledge in the field of counseling psychology.

 - Train Counseling Psychologists who display ethical behavior and professionalism.

 It will typically take 4 to 5 years to complete the degree if students are enrolled full-time (When enrolled full-time, at least 9 hours).

 Students develop professional leadership, ethical, interpersonal, and intrapersonal skills through:

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
 Students enter the program with either a Master’s or Undergraduate degree.
 Please see page 13 of the Counseling Psychology Ph.D.
 Program Handbook for the most current sample degree plans.

 What can I do with my degree?

-The program offers the preparation necessary for students to apply for licensure as counseling psychologists in Texas and other states.
+The program offers the preparation necessary for students to apply for licensure as psychologists in Texas and other states and provinces.
 Our graduates are employed in settings such as:

 - Community Agencies